 Husband: (visibly flinched when he heard his wife’s response) I would have to go with 1.3.

 Husband: Well, that’s the reason we are here tonight.

 Coping Questions (CQ) act as a strong reminder that even during periods of overwhelming stress and depression, all clients must continue to participate in useful things.
 Even at their worst, most clients still get out of bed, get dressed, eat, and do the activities that right major effort.
-CQ, such as “How have you been able to carry on?” or “How have you kept things from getting worse?” offer a different method of examining a client’s determination and adaptability.
+CQ, such as “How have you been able to carry on?” or “How have you kept things from getting worse?” offers a different method of examining a client’s determination and adaptability.

 A Brief Break

-Typically, during the 2nd half of each session, solution focused therapists take a short consultation break, allowing the therapist (and possibly any other team members)a period for reflection on what has occurred so far.
+Typically, during the 2nd half of each session, solution-focused therapists take a short consultation break, allowing the therapist (and possibly any other team members)a period for reflection on what has occurred so far.
 Before the break, the client will be asked, “Can you think of anything I have not asked you that you believe is important for me to know?”

-After the break, the client is commended and often offered a therapeutic message that is based on his stated goal.
+After the break, the client is commended and often offered a therapeutic massage that is based on his stated goal.
 This is usually done in the form of an invitation for the client to observe and practice with behaviours that move them in a positive direction toward their goal.

-Despite its inductively developed model, solution focused therapy has generated consistent interest linked to assessing its effectiveness.
+Despite its inductively developed model, solution-focused therapy has generated consistent interest linked to assessing its effectiveness.
 Initially, research was based almost entirely on client self-reports.
 However, more forms of studies have been introduced.
-Some involve randomized comparison groups, such as the study completed by Lindforss and Magnusson who examined the effects of solution focused therapy on the recidivism rate at Hageby Prison in Stockholm, Sweden.
+Some involve randomized comparison groups, such as the study completed by Lindforss and Magnusson who examined the effects of solution-focused therapy on the recidivism rate at Hageby Prison in Stockholm, Sweden.
 Following their prison discharge, clients were followed at 12 and 16 months.
-The solution focused group regularly did better than the control group.
+The solution-focused group regularly did better than the control group.